-The designation of "University Scholar" is only bestowed on Honors College graduates.
+The designation “University Honors Scholar” is only bestowed on Honors College graduates.

 The Towson University Honors College is committed to enhancing the relationship between the college and its former students.
 The Honors College works to keep alumni, parents and friends informed, interested, and active through a variety of programs and activities throughout the year.